-Underground water creates what is known as hydrostatic pressure when it encounters a barrier such as a basement or foundation wall.
-During heavy rains the water table rises toward your basement which creates more hydrostatic pressure and can exert up to 500 lbs. per square inch against your home’s foundation.
+Underground water creates hydrostatic pressure when it encounters a barrier such as a basement or foundation wall.
+During heavy rains, the water table rises toward the basement, which creates more hydrostatic pressure and can exert up to 500 pounds per square inch against the home’s foundation.

-Over a period of time, this pressure can cause basement walls to bow or crack and lead to water in the basement, mold and a variety of other problems you don’t need.
-This has led to the creation of entire industry dedicated to basement waterproofing which can run upwards of $10,000 or more to have installed.
+Over a period of time, this pressure can cause basement walls to bow or crack and lead to water in the basement, mold, and a variety of other problems you don’t need.
+This has led to the creation of an entire industry dedicated to basement waterproofing, which can cost $10,000 or more to have installed.

-In most cases, this expense can be avoided if you catch it in time and invest in the proper outside water management options, including a functional and proper capacity gutter and downspout system and an underground drainage system.
+In most cases, this expense can be avoided if you catch the problem in time and invest in proper outside water management options, including a functional and proper capacity gutter and downspout system and an underground drainage system.

-The best strategy is to get the water as far away from the foundation as possible.
-The first step and easiest way to do this is to add downspout extensions or “kickers” to help move the water away.
-This can easily be done by the homeowner by purchasing flexible tubing or extra downspout pipe and elbows and simply attaching it to your existing downspout.
+The best strategy is to direct the water as far away from the foundation as possible.
+The simplest way to do this is to add downspout extensions or “kickers” to help transport the water away.
+This can easily be done by the homeowner by purchasing flexible tubing or extra downspout pipe and elbows and simply attaching it to the existing downspout.

-Our standard installation when installing new gutters is to extend the downspouts at least 4 feet from the home whenever possible.
-The farther the better, however many homeowners do not want to have downspout pipe laying across the grass because it is unsightly and can get in the way of mowing the lawn.
+Our standard procedure when installing new gutters is to extend the downspouts at least 4 feet from the home when possible.
+The farther away from the foundation, the better; however, many homeowners do not want to have downspout pipe lying across the grass because it is unsightly and can get in the way of mowing the lawn.

-There are a couple solutions to help this problem.
+There are a couple of solutions to help solve this problem.
 Many homeowners have us install a plastic or concrete splashblock at the termination of the downspout.
-This can give the job a more finished look and is a good way of dispersing the water and directing it away from the home.
-This is a less expensive option, but underground drainage is still the preferred option.
+This can give the job a more finished look and is an effective way to disperse the water and direct it away from the home.
+Although this is a less expensive option, underground drainage is still the preferred option.

-Installing an underground drainage system is definitely the best long-term approach for directing rainwater away from your foundation.
-When a property has a good slope away from the home the end of the underground tile may simply be terminated and capped, however in situations without proper slope a “pop-up” drain may be needed to allow the water to exit in the middle of the lawn.
+Installing an underground drainage system is the best long-term approach for directing rainwater away from your foundation.
+When a property has a substantial slope away from the home, the end of the underground tile may simply be terminated and capped.
+However, in situations without a proper slope, a “pop-up” drain may be needed to allow the water to exit in the middle of the lawn.

-There are a number of considerations that must be made concerning underground power lines or sprinkler systems, as well as cement or brick paver walk ways which will determine how the trench will be dug.
-Every situation is different, but in general the goal is to safely take the water as far away as possible.
+There are a number of considerations that must be made concerning underground power lines or sprinkler systems, as well as cement or brick paver walkways, which will determine how the trench will be dug.
+Every situation is different, but the general goal is to safely direct the water as far away as possible.

 This can sometimes be a challenge, especially when neighbors are involved.
-For these reasons, we strongly recommend to our customers that when building a new home, these drain lines should be part of the building process as they will definitely be worth the investment in the long run.
-It is simply much more complicated to put them in “after the fact”.
-If you would like a professional opinion of your home’s drainage system, click here to request a quote.
+Therefore, we strongly recommend establishing these drain lines early in the homebuilding process, as they will be worth the investment in the long run.
+It is much more complicated to install them later.
+If you would like a professional opinion on your home’s drainage system, request a quote today.
 We offer a no-obligation appointment with a drainage system expert at GlennStone Roofing and Gutters.